emrulhasan-nlp/data-annotation/README.md

    1. Read Carefully: Thoroughly read the review and create a summary.
 Do not rely solely on ChatGPT to generate the summary.
 Review the example user and item profiles inside the data folder (PDF file) and generate the user and item profiles accordingly, ensuring no information is missed.
    2. Verify IDs: Double and triple-check the user and item profile IDs.
 Ensure the summaries are correctly matched with the respective profiles.
-   3. Enter Summaries: Input your summaries into the google preadsheet I shared.
+   3. Enter Summaries: Input your summaries into the google spreadsheet I shared.
 There are two empty columns labeled "user profile" and "item profile."
 Fill these columns with your summaries.
 Be careful when entering your inputs to avoid misplacing the summaries.

 # Code Numbers
 # Please use your correct code number to avoid mismatch